Forescout/eyeExtend-Connect/VMware Workspace ONE/README.md

 1. Select **Add**.
 2. Enter the following information:

-- Server URL: Enter the server URL for Workspace ONE.
+- Server URL: Enter the server URL for Workspace ONE instance, excluding the protocol.
+E.g. 12345.awmdm.com.
 - Authentication Mode: Select either Basic Authentication or OAuth 2.0 (Client Credentials)
 - User: For Basic Authentication enter the username for the Workspace ONE UEM account.
 For OAuth enter the Client ID.
 - Password: For Basic Authentication enter the password for the Workspace ONE UEM account.
 For OAuth enter the Client Secret.